godefv/math/geometry/translation.md

 This group is commutative : the translations in any sequence of translations can be applied in any order resulting in the same translation at the end.

-It is not a finite group, so we construct it as a vector space over a finite set of directions
+It is not a finite group, but it is a vector space over a finite set of directions.